apache/mxnet/docs/tutorials/python/linear-regression.md

 model.score(eval_iter, metric)
 ```

-We also can create a custom metric and use it to evaluate the model.
+We can also create a custom metric and use it to evaluate a model.
 More
-information on metrics can be found [here](http://mxnet-test.readthedocs.io/en/latest/api/metric.html).
+information on metrics can be found in the [API documentation](http://mxnet.io/api/python/model.html#evaluation-metric-api-reference).

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->